 The best months to see the Northern Lights are usually September and March, when there’s around 12 hours of day and night.
 However, your chances of seeing auroras is still pretty good in between, as winter in Lapland is full of starry skies and long nights.

 Make sure you bring some coffee, if you’re an early bird, as the best time of night to see them is generally between 9pm and 1am, though they are often witnessed at all hours.
-The only necessary ingredients are Arctic locales and dark skies.
+The only necessary ingredients are Arctic locales, dark skies and a little luck.
 Aurora guides will often take you out to a secluded spot, where you can enjoy the winter night, a campfire, and a cup of coffee or six while you wait.

 How can I get an aurora forecast?

-How do I prepare for an aurora hunt in Lapland?
+How do I prepare for an aurora hunt?

-For most of the year, hunting auroras isn’t as easy as grabbing your camera and heading into the dark.
+Sometimes you can just grab your camera and head outside.
+However, for most of the year, hunting auroras isn’t quite so simple.
 Winters in northern Finland range from mild, when the temperature drops just below zero, and the snow is wet and crunchy, to -40°C, when your eyelashes freeze shut, and your lips chap just from the thought of going outside.

 Prep is key

-Bring layers, food & water, buddy-system, flashlights, cellphones, hand warmers & more.
-Check our tips to keep warm by dressing right, and read the Aurora Hunter’s checklist to keep safe & capture dreamy photos.
+Dress in layers, bring food & water, flashlights, cellphones, hand warmers & use the buddy system.
+Check our tips to keep warm by dressing right, and read the Aurora Hunter checklists to keep safe & capture dreamy photos.

-Find out more tips for your aurora hunting in Lapland from these articles:
+Find out more aurora hunting fun in Lapland from these articles: